CDDLeiden/DrugEx/docs/_sources/use.rst.txt

 Finetuning a Pretrained Generator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In this example, we will use the command line utilities of DrugEx to do transfer learning in order to finetune an already pretrained graph transformer on the CHEMBL 27 database.
+Finetuning will give us a model that can generate molecules that should more closely resemble the compounds in the data set of interest.
+You can find the model used here `archived on Zenodo <https://doi.org/10.5281/zenodo.7096823>`_ or `among the other data files for this tutorial <https://drive.google.com/file/d/1lYOmQBnAawnDR2Kwcy8yVARQTVzYDelw/view>`_.
+You can find links to more pretrained models on the `project GitHub <https://github.com/CDDLeiden/DrugEx>`_.

-In this example, we will finetune an already pretrained graph transformer, but before we do that we have to generate the appropriate training data.
+Before we begin the transfer learning, we have to generate the appropriate training data.
 Let's assume we want to bias the model towards generating compounds that are more related to known ligands of the Adenosine receptors.
 DrugEx assumes that all input data are saved in the :code:`data` folder of the directory it is executed from.
 Therefore, we place the compounds that will serve as a template for the finetuning inside this folder and execute DrugEx as follows: